 Choose Your Tailor Carefully

 Hong Kong has an absolute slew of tailors.
 There are streets, malls, and whole districts filled by men with measuring tapes.
-As such, it’s a shoppers market and there really is no need to settle for anything other than first class quality.
-Unfortunately, for every master stitcher, there is also a master at stitching people up and rip-offs do happen (avoid tailors handing out leaflets on Nathan Road).
-Stick to reputable establishments by using our top tailors list or asking your concierge for advice.
+As such, it’s a shoppers market, and there is no need to settle for anything other than first-class quality.
+Unfortunately, for every master stitcher, there is also a master at stitching people up, and rip-offs do happen (avoid tailors handing out leaflets on Nathan Road).
+Stick to reputable establishments by using our top tailor's list or asking your concierge for advice.

 Haggle, Bargain, and Beg

 As we mentioned above, it’s a shoppers market, and you should shop around for the best price suit available.
 Tailors are desperate for your business so look for bonuses, discounts, and deals.
 Common deals include free shipping to your home country, 20% or more off when you buy two suits, and free shirts and ties.
 Most importantly, the first price you’re quoted in Hong Kong is usually a number plucked out of a hat and multiplied by fifty.
 The opening offer is just that, an offer.
 It should always be negotiated down, even in upmarket boutiques.
 If the tailor isn't willing to negotiate, you should take your business elsewhere.

 If this is your first time buying a tailor-made suit, you may want to flick through the likes of GQ or Esquire first to see what sort of style you like.
 Tailors usually stock a collection of cuttings from magazines but these can be a little dated, so unless you want to look like an extra from the Bold and the Beautiful circa 1990s take a look at what’s in style.